Ube Industries (UBEOY) vs. Its Peers Critical Contrast

-Ube Industries (OTCMKTS:UBEOY – Get Rating) is one of 685 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
-We will compare Ube Industries to similar companies based on the strength of its valuation, profitability, analyst recommendations, dividends, earnings, institutional ownership and risk.
+Ube Industries (OTCMKTS:UBEOY – Get Rating) is one of 685 public companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
+We will compare Ube Industries to related companies based on the strength of its risk, institutional ownership, dividends, analyst recommendations, earnings, valuation and profitability.

 51.7% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
 20.0% of shares of all “Holding & other investment offices” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This table compares Ube Industries and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Ube Industries and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue